Adriana-Avalos-Vargas/MOCK_ED/README.md

 # MOCK_ED
-Example of a web page for a school
+Example of a web page for a trainig and consulting center